kninad/unix-v6fs/notes.md

 - Free up the data blocks (from the given number) by adding them to free list?
 - Remove the associated `dir_entry`.
 - Only small files btw.
 Note it will be kind of reverse for cpin.

-**mkdir**: Should have two entries for "." and ".."
+- If the directory is empty, then delete it.

+**mkdir**: Should have two entries for "." and "..".
+Will make a new entry in the pwd file's (dir) inode for the new directory entry.
+Should not allow if the some parent dir of the final dir does not exist.
+Need to implement a function to check whether a given path is VALID i.e its dir entries exist.

 **cd**: It should be able to work with "." and "..".
 The file path provided can be relative or absolute!
+If it does not start with "/" then it is a relative path.

 **cpin, cpout**: Should work with relative and absolute file paths.
+Check for the existence of the basedir -- using `dirname()` : if not ERROR.
+Create a new entry in this.
+Else if just a file name is given, then create an entry in the pwd.